Hammel, Wisconsin

 Hammel is a town in Taylor County, Wisconsin, United States.
-The population was 735 at the 2000 census.
+The population was 703 at the 2020 census.
 The unincorporated community of Murat is located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.7 square miles (92.5 km^{2}), of which, 35.5 square miles (91.9 km^{2}) of it is land and 0.2 square miles (0.6 km^{2}) of it (0.70%) is water.
+According to the United States Census Bureau, the town has a total area of 35.7 square miles (92.5 km^{2}), of which 35.5 square miles (91.9 km^{2}) is land and 0.2 square mile (0.6 km^{2}) (0.70%) is water.

 Geologists believe the last glacier to advance into this area stopped its advance at a line running through northern Hammel, just south of Lake Isadore, then retreated.
 See the map and discussion in the article on Taylor County.

 History

 The six mile (10 km) square that would become Hammel was first surveyed in the summer of 1847 by a crew working for the U.S. government.
 Then in late 1857 another crew marked all the section corners in the township, walking through the woods and over frozen swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains several Tamarac and Cedar Swamp some of considerable extent and mostly unfit for cultivation.
 The Surface is generally rolling and 2nd rate soil except on the Black River bottoms it is 1st rate soil.
 Timber is very heavy all over the Township Chiefly Hemlock Birch Pine Maple Tamarac and Cedar.

 Black River enters the Township near the South East corner, it is generally Deep and flows in a gentle Current in a Westerly direction to the South West corner of the Township, not well adapted for good motive power or mills.

 An 1880 map of central Wisconsin shows two roads from Medford reaching the east edge of what would become Hammel.

 The Town of Hammel was organized in 1897.